dlemke/mean-starter/README.md

 ## Setup project

-Run `npm install` to load project dependencies followed by `ng build`.
-Once you have the `dist` folder generated, you can then serve up the app by running `gulp` from your terminal.
-Express with serve up your `index.html` file located in the `dist` folder.
-Server development has live reload setup with nodemon but any UI or client side changes will need to be built again.
+Run `npm install` to load project dependencies followed by `gulp` from your terminal.
+Gulp will run `ng build` and create the `dist` folder which Express can then use to serve up your `index.html` file located in the `dist` folder.
+Server development has live reload setup with nodemon but any UI or client side changes will need to be built again by running `ng build` or restarting the project (`Ctrl + C` followed by `gulp`).
 For straight client side development you can use `ng serve` as you normally would with any Angular 4 app.
 However, any back end calls to node/express will not be available during this time.

 ## Development server